2025 Princeton Tigers football team

-The 2025 Princeton Tigers football team represents Princeton University as a member of the Ivy League during the 2025 NCAA Division I FCS football season.
-The team is led by 15th-year head coach Bob Surace and plays its home games at Powers Field at Princeton Stadium.
+The 2025 Princeton Tigers football team represented Princeton University as a member of the Ivy League during the 2025 NCAA Division I FCS football season.
+The team was led by 15th-year head coach Bob Surace and played its home games at Powers Field at Princeton Stadium.

 Preseason

 Preseason poll

 On August 4, Ivy League announced the preseason poll.
 Tigers were selected to finish in the fifth position.